OpenMDAO/OpenMDAO/openmdao/docs/features/recording/reading_metadata.rst

 Solver Metadata
 ---------------

-Solvers record the solver options as metadata.
-Note that, because more than one solver's metadata may be recorded, each solver's metadata must be accessed through its absolute name within :code:`solver_metadata`, as shown in the example below.
+Solver options are recorded as metadata.
+Each solver's metadata is accessed using its absolute name within :code:`solver_metadata`, as shown in the example below.

 .. embed-code::